BillMoriarty/billmoriarty/vault/Linear Algebra.matrix manipulation.md

 Column 2 is where j hat lands.

 In 2D Space:
-So, if we can describe the change to i hat and j hat, we can apply i hat & j hat's change to any vector and we'll that where that vector will land.
+So, if we can describe the change to i hat and j hat, we can apply i hat & j hat's change to any vector and we'll know where that vector will land.
 And we can know where *every* other point will end up when the change is applied.

 x(where i hat ended up), + y(where j hat ended up) ... gotta install latex here